david-cortes/cmfrec/README.md

 While the method was initially devised for recommender systems, can also be used as a general technique for dimensionality reduction by taking the `A` matrix as low-dimensional factors, which can be calculated for new data too.

 Alternatively, it might also produce good results when used as an imputer for missing values in tabular data.
 The Python version is scikit-learn compatible and has a separate class aimed at being used for imputation in scikit-learn pipelines.
+[Example here](http://nbviewer.jupyter.org/github/david-cortes/cmfrec/blob/master/example/cmfrec_imputer.ipynb).

 ## Update 2020-03-20